aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-minimum-barcode-size/_index.md

 ## Conclusion

-In this **barcode generator tutorial Java**, you learned how to **create minimum barcode** images by disabling auto‑sizing and manually setting the image dimensions.
+In this **barcode generator tutorial Java**, you learned how to **create small barcode labels** by disabling auto‑sizing and manually setting the image dimensions.
 Whether you’re building a mobile app, a point‑of‑sale system, or any solution that demands compact barcodes, these steps give you precise control over the final output.

 ---

-**Last Updated:** 2025-12-04
+**Last Updated:** 2026-02-04
 **Tested With:** Aspose.BarCode 24.12 for Java
 **Author:** Aspose